Long gone are the days when windows were just a piece of glass designed to let the natural light into your home.

-Double-hung windows provide better ventilation than the single-hung window and can be cleaned inside and out because they can open outwards and inward.
+Double-hung windows provide better ventilation than single-hung windows and can be cleaned inside and out because they can open outwards and inward.

 Similar to a casement window, an awning window is installed vertically; the window is equipped with a hinge at the top that allows for the window to be pushed out.

-Awning windows mostly used in the areas where it rains a lot because it allows for the air to flow while keeping the rainfall and seasonal debris out.
+Awning windows are primarily used in the areas where it rains a lot because it allows for the air to flow while keeping the rainfall and seasonal debris out.

-Loved by the kings and queens of England, the bay windows are based on flat windows set in angled frames to allow maximum natural light into your home
+Bay windows are based on flat windows set in angled frames to allow maximum natural light into your home.

 Bow windows are similar to bay windows, but they are usually more expensive because they use more glass panels.

 This type of window creates a circular area outside the home and a small shelf in the interior.

 The structure of a slider window includes two sashes installed horizontally that open and close by sliding along a track; they are towing single windows, with one sliding over the top of the other, and are ideal for installing over a sink or counter.